PhantomVRTranslate/Phantom_Components/README.md

 - `titleStyling`: Merges with default styling of title.
 - `startTextStyling`: Merges with default styling of start button.
 - `progressWidth`: This sets the width that the progress bar on the start button will extend up to before activating.
+- `progressColor`: The color of the progress bar on the start button on hover.

 ### `Navbar`
 Provides a bottom-positioned navigation bar that is visible throughout the entire exploration of the site.
 Refer to our demo site in order to use this properly.
 The `Navbar` component takes the following props: